bluejw/BayesDrugComb/README.md

 * We save the posterior co-clustering results based on 100 repeated simulations in the R data file “Simu.Co.Clustering.Rdata”, the posterior estimated number of clusters for all the 100 repeated simulations in the R data file "Simu.Cluster.Number.Rdata", and the mean squared errors for all 100 repeated simulations in the R data file “Simu.Mean.Squared.Error.Rdata”;

-* We save the estimated combination effects and the MSE in the 100 repeated simulations under our proposed method ddCRP+ST, and four alternative methods Normal+ST, Normal+Linear, DP+ST, and DP+Linear in the R data file “Simu.Combination.Effects.Rdata”.
+* We save the estimated combination effects and the MSE in the 100 repeated simulations under our proposed method ddCRP+ST, and four alternative methods Normal+ST, Normal+Linear, DP+ST, and DP+Linear in the R data file “Simu.Combination.Effects.Rdata”;

 * We save the data and posterior samples used in Secion C1 and C2 of the Supplementary Material in the R data files "Sensi.Section.C1.Rdata" and "Simu.Section.C2.Rdata".